hexfae/voyager/README.md

 # Voyager

-Voyager is the future server back-end for [Endless Void](https://github.com/Skirlez/void-stranger-endless-void), a level editor for [Void Stranger](https://store.steampowered.com/app/2121980/Void_Stranger/), a "2D sokoban-style puzzle game where every step counts."
+Voyager is the server back-end for [Endless Void](https://github.com/Skirlez/void-stranger-endless-void), a level editor for [Void Stranger](https://store.steampowered.com/app/2121980/Void_Stranger/), a "2D sokoban-style puzzle game where every step counts."

-## The philosophy going forward

-In terms of priorities for this project, generally, `idiomatic > small > fast`.
-Previously, Voyager's priorities have been something like `fast > small > idiomatic`, for some reason.
-Despite having a cool name, Voyager is a very simple project.
-At its core, it's a glorified key-value database (and its internal data structure currently reflects that), with its most complex feature being (ideally) a very simple level parsing/validation (essentially, "does this kind of look somewhat like how a level should?").

-### Idiomatic

-Idiomatic code is good not only for readability, but also for practice and for showing off.
-Since there's no real need to optimize for size nor for performance, why not write the most beautiful code possible?

-### Small

-Mostly referring to memory usage, it would generally be a good idea to decrease it, especially since the free VPS from Oracle where Voyager will be running only has 1GB of RAM.
-Thankfully, the average Void Stranger level is incredibly tiny (<1KB), and simply storing them and their key in a HashMap (or, currently, a DashMap) is incredibly difficult to mess up.

-### Fast

-Speed is a feature.
-Despite this, an end-user is unlikely to notice their level uploading in 400µs instead of 500µs.
-Rust and Axum are plenty fast enough, and Voyager is unlikely to have more than 2 concurrent users.
-Therefore, optimizing for speed, and the concept of speed in general, should be an afterthought, as striving for speed generally leads to premature optimization (speaking from experience).
+## Building

+Same as (mostly) any other Rust project, `cargo build [--release]`.

+## Running

+Voyager attempts to bind to port 3000.
+Voyager also looks for or creates a `voyager.db` file in the current directory.

+## Usage

+Voyager is a server/database for [Endless Void](https://github.com/Skirlez/void-stranger-endless-void).
+As such, little else is needed than to simply run it, and for users to send requests to it.
+Users can change which server to connect to in-game (although the official one is obviously recommended).

+A Web UI is available at `/voyager/webui`.
+The Web UI may be used for administrative tasks, such as deleting naughty levels.
+Actual level uploading, editing, and browsing is done by clients through [Endless Void](https://github.com/Skirlez/void-stranger-endless-void).

 ## To-do list

-- [ ] PUT router.
+- [ ] Level packs.
-- [ ] Improved logging.
+- [ ] Web UI (for administration).
-- [ ] Comprehensive testing.
+- [ ] Comprehensive logging.
-- [ ] Extensive documenting.
-- [ ] Appropriate simplifying.
+- [ ] Testing?